tableau/TabPy/docs/security.md

 The following security issues should be kept in mind as you use TabPy with Tableau:

+- tabpy_tools client does not validate that the tabpy server cert is signed by a trusted CA
 - REST server and Python execution context are the same meaning they share Python session, e.g. HTTP requests are served in the same space where user scripts are evaluated.